smallrye/smallrye-stork/docs/docs/service-discovery/eureka.md

 ### Service registration configuration

-For each service that should register the service instances in Eureka, configure the service discovery `type`:
+For each service that should register the service instances in Eureka, configure the service registrar `type`:

 === "stork standalone"
 ```properties